Skip to contents

 Of course, if you ever have specific feedback for the developers, or if you encounter a problem / bug within the app, we recommend opening a new issue on GitHub and we’ll address it promptly.

-We also want align with our users on big picture, strategic topics.
-Specifically, we want to hear from groups who’ve built (or are currently building) their R-package validation process, whether you use riskmetric / riskassessment or not!
-Ideally, our goal is to form a consensus from companies regarding their validation approach so we can make riskmetric and riskassessment better.
+better.
 For example, we’d love to understand how users are currently weighting the metrics used to calculate a package’s risk score.
-We’d also love to learn if companies leverage certain risk score thresholds to make GxP environment inclusion decisions for a set of packages.
+We’d also love to learn if companies leverage certain risk score thresholds to make GxP environment inclusion (or exclusion) decisions for a package.
 To facilitate the gathering of this information, we’ve created an incredibly brief questionnaire to let us know where you’re at.

 Deployment